Data-Transfer/parallel-io-channles/Readme.md

     3. the producer thread extracts a buffer from a queue and fills it with the data from the file
     4. the filled buffer is sent to a consumer thread (round-robin scheduling)
     5. the consumer thread passes a reference to the buffer to a consumer callback received from client code
-    6. the return value from the callback is stored into an array and the buffer is moved back to the thread that sent it
+    6. the return value from the callback is stored into an array
+    7. the buffer is moved back to the thread that sent it
+    8. all the return values from all the consumer threads are merged into one and returned to client code

 Memory consumption is equal to: